 - Giving Radio to the Romans: Because he forgot to take his pen back when getting Shakespeare's autograph, Blackadder created a new timeline where the ballpoint pen was invented a few centuries earlier.

 - Good Is Dumb: How Blackadder convinces the Merry Men to turn on Robin Hood.
 However, he quickly realises what a big mistake that was.

 - Grand Finale: Unless there really is another Blackadder entry planned for release in the year 3000.

 - Historical In-Joke: In this version of history, the dinosaurs were killed by the smell of Baldrick's underwear.
 (And unlike every other change Blackadder and Baldrick make to history, they never undo this one.)

 - Identical Grandson: Everyone!
 In fact, the only characters who don't have an identical ancestor or descendant somewhere else in the Blackadder series are William Shakespeare and Maid Marian.

 - My God, What Have I Done?: Blackadder's reaction when he discovers that he's altered history and caused Britain to become a French colony.
-It's implied that he could have lived with Robin Hood and the works of Shakespeare being erased from history, but he ends up restoring everything.
+It's implied that he could have lived with Robin Hood and the works of Shakespeare being erased from history, but not this — although he ends up restoring everything.
 For a few minutes, at least.